juniorsysadmin/puppet-irqbalance/README.md

 #### `service_ensure`

 Determines if the service should be running or not.
-This parameter is ignored if running on a single processor system, or if `oneshot` = 'yes'.
+This parameter is ignored if running on a single processor system, or if `oneshot` is set to 'yes'.

 #### `service_manage`